wang-edward/wang-edward.github.io/_posts/2022-04-09-box-(OP-1-Clone).md

 The soldering method I used before was the "lake of solder", where you flood the component with solder, and then remove the excess with a solder wick.
 Learned it from [this video](https://www.youtube.com/embed/VxMV6wGS3NY?t=567) :

 I might've been doing it wrong, but this method didn't really work for me.
-I'm gussing the excess solder increased the surface area for heat transmission, which made it really easy to overheat components.
+I guess the excess solder increased the surface area for heat transmission, which made it really easy to overheat components.

 A method I found that actually worked for me is derived from [this video](https://www.youtube.com/embed/-l5D2em4PBI?t=28):